sammygb26/Obsidian/Learning/CS/Questions/Network Application Layer Questions.md

 	This is a secure version of DNS with authentication for DNS answer origin, reply integrity, authenticated denial of existence.
 This is done via signed DNS replies at each step using asymmetric cryptography.

 ---
+What is required for a DNS cache poisoning attack to be possible? #flashcard #CS #NetworkApplicationLayer
+	For this to be possible we need the query to have predictable identifiers and return ports.
+We need to respond quicker than the authoritative name server or we need the victim to accept unsolicited DNS records.

+---
+What are the refences against DNS cache poisoning? #flashcard #CS #NetworkApplicationLayer
+	We can 1) Add query randomization with the request identifier 2) Can add random return port.
+These each give $2^{32}$ possibilities.

+---